 "And when Paul was about to open his mouth, Gallio said to the Jews, "If it were a matter of wrongdoing or wicked crimes, O Jews, there would be reason why I should bear with you.
-But if it is a question of words and names and your own law, look to it yourselves; for I do not want to be a judge of such matters.
+But if it is a question of words and names and your own law, look to it yourselves; for I do not want to be a judge of such matters."

 And he drove them from the judgment seat."
-A stern rebuke...

 "Then all the Greeks took Sosthenes, the ruler of the synagogue (Crispus' successor), and beat him before the judgment seat.
 But Gallio took no notice of these things."
-Gallio turned a blind eye to the beating.
+In other words, Gallio pretended not to see.

-Here's a photo of the actual "judgment seat" or "bemaseat" in Corinth where Sosthenes was flogged.
+Here's a photo of the actual "judgment seat" or "bema-seat" in Corinth where Sosthenes was flogged.

-Evidently, Jews in Corinth had few friends, so when the locals saw the indifference of their new proconsul, they teach the Jews a lesson, and rough up the leader, Sosthenes.
-They tie him to the town's whipping post.
+Evidently, the Jews in Corinth had few friends in town, so when the locals saw the indifference of their new ruler, they decided to teach the Jews a lesson.